Hallowoods/High-precision-Fidelity-Estimation-with-Common-Randomized-measurements/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 The code is primarily designed to:
-* Compute various quantum state fidelities, cross characteristic functions, and twisted cross characteristic functions and other relevant quantities discussed in the paper.
+* Compute various quantum state fidelities, cross characteristic functions, and twisted cross characteristic functions and other relevant quantities discussed in the paper https://arxiv.org/pdf/2511.22509.
 * Simulate the numerical values of these quantities under different noise models.
 * Evaluate and compare the variance and circuit cost of different estimation protocols.